December 7: 8:00-4:00 PM Big Cottonwood Canyon

 This class is for skiers & snowboarders who go into the backcountry in winter.
 It is designed as an introductory course for those who are new to backcountry skiing and riding.
 We highly recommend that you have some experience using your touring equipment ie. transitioning your gear into uphill and downhill mode, turning your transceiver on/off into search mode, assembling your probe and shovel.
 You can do this in safe areas away from avalanche terrain.
 This course can serve as a refresher for those who have previously taken formal avalanche courses and are looking to refresh their skills and learn the most up to date information and techniques.

 This is an introductory level course and therefore can be your first avalanche education course.
-For this course you are required to provide your own skis with alpine touring bindings and climbing skins or a splitboard with climbing skins.
+For this course, you are required to provide your own skis with alpine touring bindings and climbing skins or a splitboard with climbing skins.
 We do not allow snowshoes for this course.
 You’ll also need to provide your own avalanche rescue equipment.
-You’ll need a modern 457 kHz Digital 3-Antenna beacon, a collapsable probe 240 cm or longer, a collapsible metal shovel, and a backpack to carry your equipment.
+You’ll need a modern 457 kHz Digital 3-Antenna beacon, a collapsible probe 240 cm or longer, a collapsible metal shovel, and a backpack to carry your equipment.
 Make sure that you are familiar with how to assemble your probe and shovel, turn your beacon on and off and into search/send modes.
 If you need to purchase rescue equipment you can do so here.
 A portion of your sale benefits the Utah Avalanche Center.

 Ability Level: To take this course we strongly recommend that you are an advanced level downhill skiers or snowboarders.
 That means you are capable and comfortable riding black-diamond slopes within a resort boundary in any snow conditions on your alpine touring equipment.